 Welcome to the online home of Deborah Swift, historical novelist.
 Before publishing her first novel Deborah worked as a set and costume designer for film and TV.
 She also developed a degree course in Theatre Arts at the Arden School of Theatre, where she taught scenography and the history of design.
 In 2007 she took an MA in Creative Writing at Lancaster University, and since then has juggled writing with teaching.

-If you would like the bonus chapter for Past Encounters, just email me with the word BONUS in the subject box.
-If you would like to chat about my books, find me on Twitter @swiftstory.
+To get the bonus chapter for Past Encounters, just email me with the word BONUS in the subject box.

 I’m a delver into archives, drinker of too much tea, and a lover of antiques and old buildings.
 Whilst you are reading this, I’m probably tapping away on my keyboard surrounded by my books and research.
 Our sturdy, stone-built house used to be the village primary school, and from my window I have a view of a few 17th century cottages, and behind those, green fields dotted with grazing sheep.
 This peaceful picture is often the opposite of what is unfolding on the page in front of me because storytelling thrives on conflict.
 And characters.
 And of course you, the reader.